Faculty of Computing, Law and Psychology | School of Law

 Dr Edeji obtained an LLB degree in Nigeria and thereafter went to the Nigerian Law School, becoming a Barrister at Law (BL).
 He was subsequently admitted to the Supreme Court of Nigeria to practise law in 2007.
 He has an LLM from the University of Aberdeen and a PhD from the University of Exeter.

-Prior to joining academics, Dr Edeji was in a successful full-time and active legal practice in Nigeria that started in 2007.
-He is the principal partner at O. C. Edeji & Co, LLP, and has handled very contentious cases including election petition matters and has appeared before superior courts of records – up to the Court of Appeal.
+Before joining academia, Dr Edeji was in a successful full-time and active legal practice in Nigeria that started in 2007.
+He is the principal partner at O. C. Edeji & Co, LLP, and has handled very contentious cases, including election petition matters and has appeared before superior courts of records – up to the Court of Appeal.

 He taught at the University of Exeter as a Postgraduate Teaching Assistant and at the University of Arden as an Associate Lecturer.
-He joined the University of Buckingham Law School on 5 January 2022 and since joining the School of Law, he has been the module leader for Land Law, International Human Rights: Contemporary Law and Practice (LLB Modules); and International Human Rights Law (International Mechanisms), which is an LLM Module.
-In addition, he teaches Equity and Trusts, and the Law of Contracts.
+He joined the University of Buckingham Law School on 5 January 2022, and since joining the School of Law, he has been the module leader for Land Law, International Human Rights: Contemporary Law and Practice (LLB Modules); and International and Comparative Human Rights Law (International Mechanisms), which is an LLM Module.
+In addition, he teaches Equity and Trusts and the Law of Contracts.

-Dr Edeji is the contact editor of the Lord Denning Law Journal.
-He is also an Admission Tutor for the LLB program.
+Dr Edeji is the contact editor of the Denning Law Journal.
+He is also an elected member of The University of Buckingham Senate and an Admission Tutor for the LLB programme.

 Research Interests